awsdocs/amazon-eks-user-guide/doc_source/fargate-getting-started.md

 For existing node groups that were created with `eksctl` or the Amazon EKS managed AWS CloudFormation templates, you can add the cluster security group to the nodes manually\.
 Or, alternatively, you can modify the Auto Scaling group launch template for the node group to attach the cluster security group to the instances\.
 For more information, see [Changing an instance's security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#SG_Changing_Group_Membership) in the *Amazon VPC User Guide*\.

-You can check for a cluster security group for your cluster in the AWS Management Console under the **Networking** section for the cluster\.
+You can check for a security group for your cluster in the AWS Management Console under the **Networking** section for the cluster\.
 Or, you can do this using the following AWS CLI command\.
-When using this command, replace *my\-cluster* with the name of your cluster\.
+When using this command, replace `my-cluster` with the name of your cluster\.

 ```
 aws eks describe-cluster --name my-cluster --query cluster.resourcesVpcConfig.clusterSecurityGroupId